-Pit toilets can be found at each of the huts and at various locations on the trail.
+Composting toilets can be found at most of the huts as well as pit toilets at various locations on the trail.

 Where can I get water along the trail?

 There is access to water along most of the trail via creeks and lakes, except some high mountain summits where you will of course not have water.
 If you are going on a multi-day hike and will need access to water other than what you can carry, please inform yourself about water access in the area you are visiting.
 The best way to do this is by getting a copy of the SCT guidebook.
 You are advised to boil your water or use a purification system.

 What is the weather like?

-Weather can be changeable and is driest during the months of July, August and September.
+Weather can be changeable and is driest during the months of May – September.
 Be sure to keep hydrated, especially on hot days.
 Check the weather conditions in advance.
 Be advised that snow can still be present at higher elevations even in early summer.